v1993/lua-xwiimote/README.md

 # Notes

-While this is completely standalone library, you may wish to use `poll` from [luaposix](https://github.com/luaposix/luaposix) or `Gio.UnixInputStream` from [lgi](https://github.com/pavouk/lgi) to get noticed hen events become available to read to avoid overloading your CPU and/or blocking the flow of application.
+While this is completely standalone library, you may wish to use `poll` from [luaposix](https://github.com/luaposix/luaposix) or `Gio.UnixInputStream` from [lgi](https://github.com/pavouk/lgi) to get noticed when events become available to read to avoid overloading your CPU and/or blocking the flow of application.
 Many of examples use `Gio.UnixInputStream` for this very reason.